EmoSteer-TTS: Fine-Grained and Training-Free Emotion-Controllable Text-to-Speech via Activation Steering: Method

 Next, we zero out all non-top-$k$ tokens in $\mathbf{u}^l$ to derive the steering vector $\mathbf{s}^l$:

 where $\mathbf{m}$ is a mask vector, and $\odot$ is element-wise multiplication.
 To apply adaptive steering strength to each token, we compute a steering weight vector $\mathbf{w}^l$ as follows:

-where $\delta$ is the Softmax function: $\delta(z_i) = e^{z_i}/\sum_{j=1}^{k} e^{z_j}$.
+where $\delta$ is the Softmax function: $\delta(z_i) = \frac{e^{z_i}}{\sum_{j=1}^{k} e^{z_j}}$.
 Finally, we get the weighted steering vector $\mathbf{\hat{s}}^l$:

 which can be used to steer speech emotions.
 Since most elements of the weighted steering vector are zero, $\mathbf{\hat{s}}^l$ lies within a subspace of the TTS model's feature space that is specifically responsible for modeling emotional tone.
+To ensure the efficiency of the token searching process, we simultaneously modify all selected layers at the same token indices, which can reduce the computational complexity from $\mathcal{O}(|\hat{\mathcal{L}}|\times avg\_seq\_length)$ to $\mathcal{O}(avg\_seq\_length)$.